Himnusz: History

 Although Ferenc Kölcsey completed the poem on 22 January 1823, it was only published first in 1829 in Károly Kisfaludy's Aurora, without the subtitle, despite it being part of the manuscript.
 It subsequently appeared in a collection of Kölcsey's works in 1832, this time with the subtitle.
 A competition for composers to make the poem suitable to be sung by the public was staged in 1844 and won by Ferenc Erkel's entry.
 His version was first performed in the National Theatre (where he was conductor) in July 1844, then in front of a larger audience on 10 August 1844, at the inaugural voyage of the steamship Széchenyi.
 By the end of the 1850s it became customary to sing "Himnusz" at special occasions either alongside Vörösmarty's "Szózat" or on its own.

-In the early 1900s, various members of the Hungarian Parliament proposed making the status of Himnusz as the national anthem of Hungary within Austria-Hungary official, but their efforts never got enough traction for such a law to be passed.
+In the early 1900s, various members of the Hungarian parliament proposed making the status of "Himnusz" as the national anthem of Hungary within Austria-Hungary official, but their efforts never got enough traction for such a law to be passed.
 Later, in the 1950s, communist dictator Mátyás Rákosi made plans to have the anthem replaced by one more suited to the Communist ideology, but the persons he had in mind for the task, poet Gyula Illyés and composer Zoltán Kodály, both refused.
-It wasn't until 1989 that Erkel's musical adaptation of Himnusz finally gained official recognition as Hungary's national anthem, by being mentioned as such in the Constitution of Hungary.
+It was not until 1989 that Erkel's musical adaptation of "Himnusz" finally gained official recognition as Hungary's national anthem, by being mentioned as such in the Constitution of Hungary.

 Official uses

-The public radio station Kossuth Rádió plays Himnusz at ten minutes past midnight each day at the close of transmissions in the AM band, as do the state TV channels at the end of the day's broadcasts.
-Himnusz is also traditionally played on Hungarian television at the stroke of midnight on New Year's Eve.
+The public radio station Kossuth Rádió plays "Himnusz" at ten minutes past midnight each day at the close of transmissions in the AM band, as do the state TV channels at the end of the day's broadcasts.
+"Himnusz" is also traditionally played on Hungarian television at the stroke of midnight on New Year's Eve.

 Alternative anthems

 "Szózat", another Hungarian patriotic song, enjoys a social status nearly equal to that of "Himnusz", even though only "Himnusz" is mentioned in the Constitution of Hungary.
 "Szózat" is often considered to be a de facto second national anthem of Hungary.
-Traditionally, "Himnusz" is sung at the beginning of ceremonies, and Szózat at the end (although the Himnusz, resembling a Protestant Chorale, is substantially easier to sing than the difficult rhythm of the Szózat, which is often only played from recording).
+Traditionally, "Himnusz" is sung at the beginning of ceremonies, and Szózat at the end (although "Himnusz", resembling a Protestant chorale, is substantially easier to sing than the difficult rhythm of the Szózat, which is often only played from recording).

-Recognition is also given to the "Rákóczi March", a short wordless piece (composer unknown, but sometimes attributed to János Bihari and Franz Liszt) which is often used on state military occasions; and the poem Nemzeti dal written by Sándor Petőfi.
+Recognition is also given to the "Rákóczi March", a short wordless piece (composer unknown, but sometimes attributed to János Bihari and Franz Liszt) which is often used on state military occasions; and the poem "Nemzeti dal", written by Sándor Petőfi.

-Another popular song is the "Székely Himnusz", an unofficial ethnic anthem of the Hungarian-speaking Székelys living in eastern Transylvania—the Székely Land (now part of Romania) and in the rest of the world.
+Another popular song is the "Székely himnusz", an unofficial ethnic anthem of the Hungarian-speaking Székelys living in eastern Transylvania—the Székely Land (now part of Romania) and in the rest of the world.